Prohibited Mass Mailings

 Responses to unsolicited requests are not subject to the Act’s mass mailing restrictions.
 “Unsolicited request” means a written or oral communication that specifically requests a response and that is not requested or induced by the elected officer or any third person acting at the officer’s behest.
 If a person requests continuing information, an elected officer may send multiple responses directly related to that subject for up to 24 months.

 A city councilmember received calls from 50 constituents with questions related to a nearby retail shopping center project.
 The councilmember may send a response (e.g., flyer), which directly addresses their questions, to those 50 people.
 The 50 flyers would not be subject to the Act’s mass mailing restrictions and therefore, could contain the councilmember’s photo and/or signature.
-In addition, the 50 flyers would not count toward the 200 item per calendar month limit, so the councilmember could send the flyer (or a substantially similar item) to up to 200 other constituents.
+In addition, the 50 flyers would not count toward the 200 item per calendar month limit, so the councilmember could send the flyer (or a substantially similar item) to up to 200 other constituents who did not request the information.

 Frequently Asked Questions